skip to main content

 • Avaya's Prepackaged Chapter 11 Plan

-An ad hoc investor group of first lien lenders of Avaya Holdings Corp., a global leader in communication and collaboration solutions, in connection with the company’s prepackaged chapter 11 plan which will reduce Avaya’s total debt by more than 75% from approximately $3.4 billion to approximately $800 million.
+An ad hoc investor group of first lien lenders of Avaya Holdings Corp., a global leader in communication and collaboration solutions, in connection with the company’s prepackaged chapter 11 plan which reduced Avaya’s total debt by more than 75% from approximately $3.4 billion to approximately $800 million.

 Privacy Policy